eddylongshanks/ReactSandbox/fundamentals.md

 Problem: The ```App``` can't know when a ```House``` is selected as that component is multiple rows down in the code.
 Capturing that event is not an option, instead this can be passed down through HouseList as a property so that it can set the state for App:

 ```js
 {selectedHouse ? <House house={selectedHouse} /> :
     <HouseList selectHouse={setSelectedHouse} />}
 ```

-Note: The code above will not work, when moving on to a new line with a conditional statement, it must be wrapped in ():
+Note: The code above will not work as is; when moving on to a new line with a conditional statement, it must be wrapped in ():

 ```js
 <>